Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Application to the HCP Cortical Surface Task fMRI

 \subsection{Data Analysis}

 The Conte69 cortical surface (\cite{VanEssen:fp}) is used as the template shape in estimating the initial momenta of deformations of subject-specific shapes with the fshapesTK package (\cite{Charlier:2015fh}).
-The principal components (PCs) of the initial momenta are extracted as the geometric PCs (visualizations in the Supp. material).

-Then we map subjects' functions defined on the subject-specifc shapes to the common template and extract the functional PCs defined on the template.
-To reduce computation time we averaged each subject's fMRI signals by experiment phases before obtaining the PCs.
+The principal components (PCs) of the initial momenta are extracted as the geometric PCs (with visualizations in the Supp. material).
+The HCP fMRI data have a correspondence mapping available between vertices on different subjects' surfaces and the template surface, with which we map subjects' functions defined on the subject-specifc shapes to the common template and extract the functional PCs defined on the template.
+Prior to extracting the functional PCs, we averaged each subject's fMRI signals by experiment phases to reduce computation time.

-Due to the high dimensionality of both the geometry and functionality of the tfMRI data, a large number of PCs are required to explain the majority of the geometric (top 30 explains 50\%) and functional variability (top 20 explains 70\%) in the subjects.
+Due to the ultra-high dimensionality of both the geometry and functionality of the cortical surface data, a large number of PCs are required to explain the majority of the geometric (top 30 PCs explains 50\%) and the functional variability (top 20 PCs explains 70\%) in the subjects.
 The variability in the geometric shapes is especially large as all vertices on the hemispheres rather than regions of interest are under examination.
-Here we use a preliminary step to select geometric and functional PCs to include in the mixed effects model.
+Here we use a preliminary step to determine the geometric and functional PCs to be included in the mixed effects model.
 In particular, we are interested in PCs that are most relevant to the emotion processing task.
-To this end we conduct pair-wise Pearson's tests on the correlations between the subjects' projection coefficients on the top 20 geometric PCs and the projections of the fMRI signals during the ``face'' phase on the top 10 functional PCs.
+To this end, as a pre-selection step, we conduct pair-wise Pearson's tests on the correlations between the subjects' projection coefficients on the top 20 geometric PCs and the projections of the fMRI signals during the ``face'' (emotion processing) phase on the top 10 functional PCs.
 Table 1 in the Supp.
-Material shows the combinations of the functional and geometric PCs with largest correlations, and we include the top 10 functional PCs and the top 10 geometric PCs according in the table for subsequent analyses.
+Material shows the combinations of the functional and geometric PCs sorted in the order of largest to smallest correlations, and the 10 functional PCs and 10 geometric PCs with the largest correlations in the table are included in subsequent analyses.

-The time-invariant covariates included in the mixed effects model are the age and gender.
-There are four categories of age (22-25, 26-30, 31-35, and 36+) and two of gender (female and male).
-Including the intercept and using the age group of 22-25 and female as baseline values, the effective number of the time-invariant covariates is $p_u =5$.